gorakhargosh/pyoauth/docs/source/guides/rsa_sha1.rst

 3. Ensures the messages that A and B exchange **aren't tampered with while in transit**.

-Now, using RSA-SHA-1 signatures shouldn't be as difficult as they are to use with OAuth.
-Therefore, we have tried to take the burden of implementing it away from you and made it as easy as possible for you to use this signature method.
+Now, using RSA-SHA-1 signatures shouldn't be as difficult to use as they are with OAuth.
+Therefore, we have tried to take the burden of implementing them away from you and made it as easy as possible for you to use this signature method.

 So how does OAuth use public-key encryption?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-OAuth requires the use of SSL by the clients when requesting token secrets
+OAuth requires the use of SSL by clients when requesting token secrets
 from OAuth servers.
 This takes care of the confidential part.
 The other two
 are handled by RSA-SHA-1 signatures.